vespperhq/vespper/CONTRIBUTING.md

    ```bash
    docker compose up --profile infra
    ```
-4. Run the dev jobs in services.
+4. Run the dev jobs of the services.
 For example:
    ```bash
    nx dev api
    ```